Digital documentation on the construction site: No more paper chaos

 - Data is manually entered into the system

-What belongs in complete construction documentation?
+What belongs to a complete construction documentation?

 - Daily reports: Who was where and when?
 What work was performed?